Paul leaves race for mayor

+Paul said Philips, the Democratic nominee, would have a better chance of winning in November if she receives votes that would have gone to him.

+Paul said he’s devoting his energy to help all Democrats get elected in November.

-Joe Paul is out of the race for mayor.
+Original story: Joe Paul is out of the race for mayor.

 Paul, who was running as an independent for the town’s top office, announced his decision to exit the mayoral race on Wednesday morning via an email to supporters.
 No official announcement was present on his website.

-Note: Update: Joe Paul confirmed on Wednesday afternoon that he is leaving the mayoral race.
-Paul said he made the decision to end his campaign on Monday, but made the decision public on Wednesday morning.